-Nepal’s economy which grew 7.5% in 2017 is largely driven by services which contribute nearly 50% to the GDP while other major sectors include agriculture which contributes approximately 35% and other industries that contribute about 15%.
-Major exports include carpets, apparel, hemp, jute goods, leather goods, and grains.
+Trading is a major driving factor for Nepal’s economy, which contributes nearly 50% to the GDP.
+Other major sectors include agriculture and other miscellaneous industries.
+Major exports include carpets, apparel, hemp, jute products, leather goods, and grains.
 The country has witnessed high industry growth, along with record growth in construction and hydropower capacity in recent years.

 The following are the different types of employment contracts that are prevalent in Nepal: